 Healthcare Innovation Requires Deliberate Action, Not More Strategy

-Over the past 15 years I’ve led strategy and product work with leaders across health systems, payers, and pharmaceutical manufacturers.
+Over the past 15 years I’ve led strategy, product, and application development work with leaders across health systems, payers, and pharmaceutical manufacturers.
 I’ve launched new pharmacy businesses, built patient check-in flows, and planned how to revamp payer ASO offerings.
 My big takeaway: healthcare leaders already know what needs to be built.

 They know what needs to change to make life better for patients and drive the business forward.
 They lead teams with absolute expertise in their areas.
 They know pharmacy, population health, value-based care, revenue cycle, etc.